Y-digital-Asia/Y-digital-Asia-website/content/approach.en.md

 - text: Based on user experiences and idea generation from you and us, we work on new features based on a prioritized backlog.
 To achieve an even better result.
     The AI-solution will be evolving and needs supervising learning mechanisms.
-We will prioritize the backlog together with you and thus ensure continuous business value and growth.
+We prioritize the backlog together with you and thus ensure continuous business value and growth.
 menu:
   main:
     name: approach